ostmarco/ostmarco/README.md

 When it comes to software development, I mainly focus on the JavaScript ecosystem, but I'm always looking for new technologies and seeking new ways of doing things.

-I am a Computer Science student
+I'm also a BSc Computer Science student at [Federal University of Goias](ufg.br).

 ## Languages and Tools